Hasan-J/Hasan-J/README.md

 ## Hi, I'm Hasan 👋

-I'm a data practitioner trying to reinvent my career 🚑️

-Currently interested in learning about the cryptic concept of implementing streamlined procedures within the constantly expanding data landscape.
+I'm a data practitioner that's currently interested in learning about the cryptic concept of implementing streamlined procedures within the constantly expanding data landscape.

 ### Personal work